Discrete conformal maps and ideal hyperbolic polyhedra

 \begin{remark} Together with Proposition~\ref{prop:penner_and_shear} of the next section, this provides a geometric interpretation for the auxiliary parameters $c^{i}_{jk}$ introduced in Section~\ref{sec:product_of_length_cross_ratios_around_a_vertex}. \end{remark}

-All ideal tetrahedra are not isometric.
-There is a complex $1$-parameter family of them, the parameter being the complex cross-ratio of the vertices in infinite boundary of hyperbolic $3$-space.
+Not all ideal tetrahedra are isometric.
+There is a complex $1$-parameter family of them, the parameter being the complex cross-ratio of the vertices in the infinite boundary of hyperbolic $3$-space.
 A \emph{decorated ideal tetrahedron} is an ideal hyperbolic tetrahedron together with a choice of horospheres centered at the vertices.
 Figure~\ref{fig:ideal_tet}

 shows a decorated ideal tetrahedron, truncated at its horospheres, in the half-space model.
 Again, we denote the signed distances between the horospheres by $\lambda_{ij}$.